Archive for January, 2010

 EAV Explained – Part 4

-Is the software easy to use?
-Is it user friendly, and does it offer the features, tools and capabilities you need to handle testing now and in the future when your capabilities expand?
+Author: Robert Eanes At this point, it is obviously better to evaluate different devices based on other criteria as, for example the following factors … Ease of use: Is the software easy to use?
+Is it user friendly, and does it offer the features, tools and capabilities you need to handle testing now and in the future when… Read More »